-- (c) where the oil is waste oil or contaminated oil that cannot be economically recovered. - (3) An operator may burn or otherwise dispose of oil where the disposal is necessary because of an emergency situation if the operator - (a) undertakes those measures that may be necessary to limit the damage to the natural environment; - (b) cleans up, to the extent practicable, any significant pollution caused by the disposal; and - (c) notifies the board of the disposal. - (4) The chiefs shall approve burning or other disposal of oil where the burning or disposal does not constitute waste or an undue safety hazard or damage to the natural environment. - (5) An operator shall not produce from a well during a production test an amount of oil that exceeds a quantity that can be safely stored, burned or otherwise disposed of in accordance with section 17 of the Offshore Petroleum Installations Newfoundland and Labrador Regulations.

-PART V PRODUCTION RATES

-34. An operator shall produce petroleum from a pool or field in accordance with good production practices to achieve maximum recovery of petroleum from the pool or field and at the applicable rate specified in the approved development plan for that pool or field.

-PART VI MEASUREMENTS AND TESTING

-- 35. (1) Subject to section 36, an operator shall measure and record the rate of flow and the total volume of - (a) each fluid that is - (i) produced from or injected into each well, and
+(3) An operator may burn or otherwise dispose of oil where the disposal is necessary because of an emergency situation if the operator (a) undertakes such measures as may be necessary to limit the damage to the natural environment; (b) cleans up, to the extent practicable, any significant pollution caused by the disposal; and (c) notifies the Board of the disposal.
+(4) The Chiefs shall approve burning or other disposal of oil where the burning or disposal does not constitute waste or an undue safety hazard or damage to the natural environment.
+(5) An operator shall not produce from a well during a production test an amount of oil that exceeds a quantity that can be safely stored, burned or otherwise disposed of in accordance with section 17 of the Newfoundland Offshore Petroleum Installations Regulations.
+PART V PRODUCTION RATES General 34.
+An operator shall produce petroleum from a pool or field in accordance with good production practices to achieve maximum recovery of petroleum from the pool or field and at the applicable rate specified in the approved development plan for that pool or field.
+PART VI MEASUREMENTS AND TESTING General 35.
+(1) Subject to section 36, an operator shall measure and record the rate of flow and the total volume of - (a) each fluid that is - (i) produced from or injected into each well, and - (ii) transferred from the production installation, sold, flared or disposed of; - (b) gas used - (i) as fuel for production operations, or - (ii) to assist gas-lift operations; - (c) oil that is used as a hydraulic power fluid for artificial lift; and - (d) each fluid that enters or leaves a processing plant.